ayushsonar/Play-2048-on-your-browser/README.md

 # Play-2048-on-your-browser
 PS- Twist : Computer will play the game for you.
-The moves are pseudorandom .
-Want real random?
-Give me quantum computer :)
+The moves are in a pattern of arrow keys on your keybpard.
+But, as the 2048 starts with random positions of number so we can call these moves pseudorandom.